huawei-noah/SMARTS/docs/benchmarks/driving_smarts_2023_3.rst

 -------

 An example training and inference code is provided for this benchmark.
 See the :examples:`rl/platoon` example.
+The example uses PPO algorithm from `Stable Baselines3 <https://github.com/DLR-RM/stable-baselines3>`_ reinforcement learning library.
 Instructions for training and evaluating the example is as follows.

 Train
 ^^^^^